 Sarah Vidal McMurtry, Ph.D., received a Doctorate's Degree in Psychology from the University of Southern Mississippi.
 She completed predoctoral internship at the University of Tennessee Health Science Center Consortium focusing on developmental disability and child, adult, family, and community trauma.
 She furthered her expertise during postdoctoral fellowship at Emory University, Children Healthcare of Atlanta Stephanie V Blank Center for Safe and Healthy Children focusing on child trauma, specifically child sexual abuse, physical abuse and neglect.
 Dr. McMurtry previously completed psychological, speech-language, and neuropsychological testing for children and adults with developmental challenges through the Emory University Department of Human Genetics for 6 years.
 Dr. McMurtry previously served as adjunct professor, teaching Multicultural Counseling at the University of Southern Mississippi.

 Affectionately known as, “Dr. Sarah Mac”, Dr. Vidal McMurtry specializes in training and developing clinicians' use of evidence-based interventions and wellness methods for parents, adolescents, youth and communities with past experiences of trauma.
-She is most passionate about individual empowerment, diversity, and community-based programming through health and wellness programming that improves overall wellbeing for health and wellness leaders and reduces stigma related to mental health.
+She is most passionate about individual empowerment, diversity, and community-based programming and developed her new platform THRIVE to support health and wellness leaders improve their overall wellbeing for health.
 See more about her wellness and coaching programs HERE

-At Perspectives, Dr. Vidal McMurtry overseas all clinical, assessment, and wellness programming.
+At Perspectives, Dr. Vidal McMurtry overseas all clinical and assessment programming.
 She is dedicated to train her staff and offer community-based specialized trainings in treatments such as Parent-Child Interactive Therapy, Child-Parent Psychotherapy, and Trauma-Focused CBT for young children.
-Her team is currently undergoing training in CPP, a trauma informed treatment for children aged 0-5.
+Her team is currently undergoing training in CPP and PCIT, treatment for children aged 0-5.
 Dr. Sarah Mac's goals are to empower change agents, by providing offering safe, balanced and value-based professional development and training in multiculturally competent and trauma informed strategies inside and outside of the therapeutic space.

-Dr. Sarah Mac is frequently spotted smiling and encouraging others where ever she goes.
+Dr. Sarah Mac is frequently spotted smiling and encouraging others.
 She is a wife, mom of a young adult, tweenaged daughter, doggie, and cat.
 She loves the zeal and boldness of life and loves to laugh loudly, dance, and sing.
 Her newest fun fact is that she is learning Spanish and AfroLatino culture in Cartagena Colombia to scout for new ways to promote wellness through nature and international retreat design.
 Sign up to learn more about ways to follow her wellness programs HERE

 Dr. NGonzi "Truth" Crushshon